 - How you think

 - How you act

-Here is more on the symptoms and types of depression.
+Here is more on the symptoms and types.

 Symptoms of depression

 The symptoms of depression are varied and while it is a mood disorder, its effects are also found in the way a person acts.
-The general signs and symptoms of depression include:
+The general signs and symptoms include:

 - Continual sadness or a depressed, empty mood